Editorial Guide

 Always indicate when we have translated a quote or piece of writing into English and disclose its original language in an editor’s note.

-When we update a newsroom or Assembly post with corrections, add a correction with the date and explain the error.
+When we update a News & Voices post with corrections, add a correction with the date and explain the error.

 Correction: July 13, 2020